Château du Bosc Théroulde: de Becq de Fouquière

 Augustin Pierre de Fouquière (1868–1960), Ministre plénipotentiaire purchased the estate in 1936.
 He didn't keep the estate very long.
 He exploited the woods for timber and sold part of the land.

 Morel

 He was a gentleman farmer, used all the buildings and estate for farming.

 Dannaud

 Jean-Pierre Dannaud (1921–1995), Conseiller d'état since 1966 purchased the estate in 1959.

 Souham

 Glenn Souham (1952–1986) was a businessman with worldwide interests in real estate, oil and consulting services.
 Mr. Souham was also Special Advisor to President Reagan's Advisory Council on Private Sector Initiatives, and an investment advisor to various groups around the world.
 He also served as a special trade advisor to Governor James Thompson of Illinois.
 Glenn Souham held a degree in public affairs, government affairs and public relations from the University of Paris.
 Glenn was a member of The French Institute of International Relations (Paris) and the International Institute for Strategic Studies (London).

-His companion was Dayle Haddon, a top model for L'Oréal.
+His spouse was Dayle Haddon, a top model for L'Oréal.